Last modified on October 27th, 2022

 - Research suggests keto diets could improve the outcomes of certain types of traumatic brain injuries.

-- Since ketogenic diets reduce insulin levels, it may be a helpful option for the treatment of polycystic ovary syndrome (PCOS).
+- Since ketogenic diets reduce insulin levels, they may be a helpful option for the treatment of polycystic ovary syndrome (PCOS).

 Is Keto Dieting Safe?